Sand Float Finish Stucco: The Modern Exterior Texture

-If you walk through a newly built neighborhood in Irvine or a renovated estate in Newport Beach, you likely won't see the heavy "Spanish Lace" texture of the 1980s.
-Instead, you will see walls that look like a uniform sheet of sandpaper.
-This is Sand Finish Stucco (also known as Float Finish).
+If you walk through a newly built, high-end neighborhood in Irvine or a renovated modern estate in Laguna Beach, you likely will not see the heavy "Spanish Lace" texture of the 1980s.
+Instead, you will see incredibly clean, flat walls that look like a uniform sheet of sandpaper.

-Sand Finish gets its name because the aggregate (the sand grains) is the dominant visual feature.
+A sand float finish stucco gets its name because the aggregate (the actual crushed silica sand grains) is the dominant visual feature of the wall.

-The Look: A consistent, gritty surface with no "trowel sweeps" or "knockdown" islands.
-Ideally, it should look like a single, monolithic stone sheet.
+- The Look: A consistent, gritty, uniform surface with absolutely no "trowel sweeps" or flattened "knockdown" islands.
+Ideally, it should look like a monolithic, uninterrupted sheet of stone.

 Free Assessment